 Knowing this problem exists, we decided to find a solution to it.
 This led us to work in collaboration with a leading law firm and insurer to create our bespoke Properties in Trust product, which is exclusive to Bruce Stevenson's Property Team.
 The policy provides accidental damage and buildings cover at £1m as standard, as well as the ability to accommodate tenanted, settlor occupied and vacant properties all under one roof.

 This product has allowed us to satisfy several clients who had previously found themselves at a loose end with their insurance policy.
 A new client of ours experienced a particularly stressful time with their previous household insurer.
 Upon making a new claim, they advised their insurer that the property had in fact been placed in trust eight months before.

 Despite a ten-year relationship, the insurer’s reluctance to deal with trusts was so overwhelming, they cancelled the policy and backdated cancellation to when the property went in trust, and within an instant the client was uninsured.
 On top of the disappointment of a rejected claim, the client was also left searching for an alternative policy at the worst possible time – Friday afternoon!

-Fortunately, the client found our website and picked up the phone to us.
+Fortunately, the client found our website and give us a call.
 Within 20 minutes of speaking to us, the client accepted our quote, the property was again insured, and the necessary policy documents emailed out to them.

 You could argue that the abrupt way the previous insurer cancelled the policy was excessive.
 Yet, it demonstrates the unwillingness and inability of some insurers to accommodate properties in trust.
 A common issue is the legal ownership transferring from the individual to the trust.
 This is referred to as a change in ‘insurable interest’ and it’s crucial this is reflected in the insurance policy.
 If not, there are potentially serious consequences in the event of a claim.